imthatalex/fizz-buzz/README.md

-# How do you fizz buzz?
+# How do you Fizz Buzz?

 ## User Interface Coming Soon....